Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach: Discussion

-If the system can be argued to possibly be fault-free -- so that, in modelling terms, the engineering goal $\epsilon$ is zero -- then a fault-free system \emph{could} produce the increasing number of successful executions.
-And this possibility will allow the assessor's confidence in the bound $b$ to grow.
-Because, the confidence an assessor has in the bound $b$ being satisfied is never smaller than their confidence in the system being fault-free.
-And, the confidence in the system being fault-free increases as the number of successful executions increases, so that confidence in the bound increases as well.
-That is, in Fig.~\ref{fig_example2_nuclear}, confidence in $b$ increases from $\theta$ to $\frac{\theta}{\theta+(1-b)\phi_2}$ along the dotted curve).
-But, because the successes could also be produced by more pessimistic reasons, the confidence in these more pessimistic reasons also increases (e.g. the dotted curve in Fig.~\ref{fig_example2_nuclear} and the prior distribution in Fig.~\ref{fig:fig_CBInoFails_maintxt_Phi1gtTheta} that produced this curve, together imply that this confidence increases from $\frac{(1-b)\phi_2}{\theta+(1-b)(1-\theta)}$ to $\frac{(1-b)\phi_2}{\theta+(1-b)\phi_2}$, since $\phi_2\leqslant 1-\theta$ is assumed).
-In the limit of large $n$, the assessor will still be uncertain about whether the system failure-rate is better than $b$.
+If the system \emph{could} be fault-free -- in modelling terms, the engineering goal $\epsilon$ is zero -- then a fault-free system \emph{could} produce the increasing number of successful executions.
+This possibility allows the assessor's confidence in the bound $b$ to grow, because the confidence an assessor has in the bound being satisfied is never smaller than their confidence in the system being fault-free.
+The confidence in the system being fault-free increases as the number of successful executions increases, thus increasing confidence in $b$ too.
+See Fig.~\ref{fig_example2_nuclear}, where confidence in $b$ increases from $\theta$ to $\frac{\theta}{\theta+(1-b)\phi_2}$ along the dotted curve.
+Contrarily, the successes could also be produced by more pessimistic reasons, so confidence in these more pessimistic reasons also increases.
+For example, the dotted curve in Fig.~\ref{fig_example2_nuclear} and the prior distribution in Fig.~\ref{fig:fig_CBInoFails_maintxt_Phi1gtTheta} that produced this curve, together imply that this confidence increases from $\frac{(1-b)\phi_2}{\theta+(1-b)(1-\theta)}$ to $\frac{(1-b)\phi_2}{\theta+(1-b)\phi_2}$, since $\phi_2\leqslant 1-\theta$ is assumed.
+So, the assessor will always be uncertain about whether the \emph{pfe} is better than $b$.